Albert-Huh/Channel-Shift-Invariant-Neuromotor-Decoding/README.md

-# Permutation-Invariant-Neuromotor-Decoding
+# Channel-Shift-Invariant-Neuromotor-Decoding
-A Permutation-Invariant Set-Transformer for Robust Neuromotor Decoding
+A Channel-Shift-Invariant Set-Transformer for Robust Neuromotor Decoding